Chart Hands-Free with PCC Scribe

-Seamlessly and securely turn conversations into visit notes with PCC EHR’s built-in AI Scribe.
+Seamlessly and securely turn conversations into visit notes with PCC EHR’s built-in scribe.

-PCC has begun development on a built-in, virtual scribe that uses AI technology to turn audio recordings into patient visit notes.
-The AI Scribe is fully integrated into PCC EHR and is designed to help you focus on patient interaction while reducing documentation time and maintaining note quality.
-Use of the AI Scribe is completely optional.
+PCC is about to complete development of PCC Scribe: a built-in, virtual scribe that uses generative AI technology to turn audio recordings into patient visit notes.
+PCC Scribe is fully integrated into PCC EHR and is designed to help you focus on patient interaction while reducing documentation time and maintaining note quality.
+Use of PCC Scribe is completely optional.

 Who Can Use It

-PCC’s integrated AI Scribe solution will be available on an opt-in, per-user basis for clinicians who chart patient visits.
-If you don’t want to use the AI Scribe in PCC EHR, you don’t have to!
+PCC’s integrated scribe solution, PCC Scribe, will be available on an opt-in, per-user basis for clinicians who chart patient visits.
+If you don’t want to use PCC Scribe, you don’t have to!

 When It Is Arriving

-The first version of PCC’s AI Scribe will be delivered in 2026.
-A more specific timeline will be announced in early 2026.
+The first version of PCC Scribe will be delivered in 2026.

 How Much It Costs

-PCC has not yet determined what cost may be associated with use of the AI Scribe solution.
+PCC has not yet determined what cost may be associated with use of PCC Scribe.

 How It Works

-At the press of a button, PCC’s AI Scribe listens to your visit and transcribes it.
-AI technology then generates a visit note from the transcript.
-You can edit every aspect of the generated note before saving it to the patient’s chart.
-If you know you always want notes structured a certain way, you can set overall formatting preferences.
+At the press of a button, PCC Scribe listens to your visit and transcribes it.
+Generative AI technology then creates a draft chart note from the transcript.
+You can edit every aspect of the draft chart note before saving it to the patient’s chart.
+If you know you always want notes structured a certain way, you can use prompting to set content, tone, and formatting preferences.

 Who Is Building It

-Following extensive research, PCC has decided not to partner with an AI vendor like Freed or Heidi.
-Instead, PCC is building an in-house solution that leverages a third-party Large Language Model (LLM) service.
+Following extensive research, PCC has decided not to partner with an ambient scribe vendor like Freed or Heidi.
+Instead, PCC is developing an in-house solution that leverages a third-party Large Language Model (LLM) service.
 A Business Associate Agreement (BAA) will cover PCC’s use of the LLM service, which will be used to generate visit notes from transcribed audio.
-More details will be provided in early 2026.

 Data Privacy and Security